🐚

 Mid Villa Vieira — with a pool for a final soak

-Comfort Casa Antigua do Monte — charming stone house
+Comfort Casa Antiga do Monte — charming stone house

 Padrón → Santiago de Compostela